istio/istio.io/content/en/blog/2022/istioctl-proxy/index.md

 [external control plane install instructions](/docs/setup/install/external-controlplane/) to set up a single remote cluster mesh with an external control plane running in a separate external cluster.

-Once installed you should have set two environment variables, `CTX_REMOTE_CLUSTER`, and `CTX_EXTERNAL_CLUSTER` containing the context names of the remote (mesh) and external (control plane) clusters, respectively.
+After completing the installation, we should have two environment variables, `CTX_REMOTE_CLUSTER` and `CTX_EXTERNAL_CLUSTER`, containing the context names of the remote (mesh) and external (control plane) clusters, respectively.

-You should also have the `helloworld` and `sleep` samples running in the mesh, i.e., on the remote cluster:
+We should also have the `helloworld` and `sleep` samples running in the mesh, i.e., on the remote cluster:

 {{< text bash >}}
 $ kubectl get pod -n sample --context="${CTX_REMOTE_CLUSTER}"